This is When to Have a Baby Shower!

 Factors That Influence the Timing ⏰

 But wait!
-Knowing when to host a baby shower depends on more than the due date.
-So, here are some real-life factors that can shape the timeline for you, Mom!
+Knowing when to host a baby shower depends on some real-life factors that can shape the timeline for you, Mom!

 All these details matter, but don’t worry!
 Timing your baby shower should create a good moment with people you love.